dhawal-pandya/ffmpeg/README.md

 ### Installation

 No additional installation required beyond Go and FFmpeg setup.
+Checkout the Python documentation.

 ### Usage